Stephen M. BarrUniversity of Delaware

 Joachim Ostermann, OFM, before entering religious life, earned a Ph.D. in Biochemistry from the University of Munich in 1990 for his work on mitochondrial biogenesis.
 After postdoctoral work in Cell Biology at the Sloan Kettering Institute, he became an Assistant Professor of Biochemistry at Vanderbilt University.
 In 2001, he moved to Canada to work in research management positions in the biotechnology industry.
 In 2008, he joined the Order of Friars Minor.
 He professed his solemn vows in 2013 and was ordained to the priesthood in 2014.
 Now his research interests are in philosophy of science and religion and the implication of the scientific worldview on the religious understanding of the human person.

-Robert Scherrer is Professor and Chair of the Department of Physics and Astronomy at Vanderbilt University.
+Robert Scherrer is Professor of Physics and Astronomy at Vanderbilt University.
 He received his PhD in physics from the University of Chicago.
 His research area is cosmology, encompassing work on dark energy, dark matter, big bang nucleosynthesis, and the large-scale structure of the universe.
 He is a Fellow of the American Physical Society (2001), and among other awards is the recipient of the Klopsteg Memorial Award of the American Association of Physics Teachers (2011) and The Ohio State University Alumni Award for Distinguished Teaching (1999).
 He is the author of Quantum Mechanics: An Accessible Introduction (Addison-Wesley, 2006).
 He has also published several popular science articles and science fiction short stories.
 Prof. Scherrer is a Director and co-founder of the Society of Catholic Scientists.